-Performance Highlights 2018• Revenue of RM1.4 million • More than 100% revenue growth KPJ Healthshoppe (KPJHS) now has 5 retail outlets located in: KPJ Selangor KPJ Damansara KPJ Pahang KPJ Tawakkal KPJ Johor One new JX Pharmacy outlet launched in 2018 at Bandar Baru Bangi.
-To enhance customer offerings, KPJ Healthshoppe conducted the following activities: Offered comprehensive product segmentations except for scheduled medicines. • Strategised its visibilities by revamping the existing PharmaCare Healthshoppe outlets into a new Scandinavian design with a fresh and welcoming ambience that differs from the existing retail pharmacies in the market. • Embarked upon a multi-channel shopping strategy that le online website www.kpjshoppe.com which has been publ for the future electronic prescribing for the Group. the standard OTC and supplementary products.Knowing the importance of having a digital presence and rmacy extraordinary commitment towards customers.
-Bhd.
-Immercial areas that offers various retail formats, we e critical decisions to be made.
-Among factors to be hospital and security.
-The first JX Pharmacy was opened h-Nur Specialist hospital and Lagenda Hotel. dustry and product categories, we focused on value ivity, research-based organic and vegan products on top of search engine optimisation in order to be relevant in ent and digital marketing strategies that include sponsored continuous momentum in generating traffic to the site which will eventually reflect in increased revenue.
+Revenue of RM1.4 million More than 100% revenue growth KPJ Healthshoppe (KPJHS) now has 5 retail outlets located in: KPJ Selangor KPJ Damansara KPJ Pahang KPJ Tawakkal KPJ Johor One new JX Pharmacy outlet launched in 2018 at Bandar Baru Bangi.
+To enhance customer offerings, KPJ Healthshoppe conducted the following activities: Offered comprehensive product segmentations except for scheduled medicines. • Strategised its visibilities by revamping the existing PharmaCare Healthshoppe outlets into a new Scandinavian design with a fresh and welcoming ambience that differs from the existing retail pharmacies in the market. • Embarked upon a multi-channel shopping strategy that lev online website www.kpjshoppe.com which has been publi for the future electronic prescribing for the Group. • Launched JX Pharmacy as a new brand for a full fledge retaprescription, exclusivity, and the X factor reflecting JX Pharmacy is wholly owned by KPJ Healthshoppe Sdn Bl With the emergence of planned shopping centers and corselected a strategic location for JX Pharmacy as one of the considered are connectivity, demographics, proximity to he Street Mall, Bandar Baru Bangi, nearby Bangi Gateway, An-To enhance our competitiveness in the retail pharmacy ind differentiation in diversifying product offerings into exclusive the standard OTC and supplementary products.
+Knowing the importance of having a digital presence and stoday's business arena, we established content management promotional campaigns in Facebook and Instagram, video continuous momentum in generating traffic to the site white macy extraordinary commitment towards customers. hd. nmercial areas that offers various retail formats, we critical decisions to be made.
+Among factors to be ospital and security.
+The first JX Pharmacy was opened Nur Specialist hospital and Lagenda Hotel. lustry and product categories, we focused on value vity, research-based organic and vegan products on top of search engine optimisation in order to be relevant in ent and digital marketing strategies that include sponsored platform and social media influencers to build initial and